omarhosny206/github-actions/README.md

 # GitHub Actions 🪐

 ## Description ✍
 ### This is a Spring Boot Rest API.
-I'm trying here to run a _CI/CD_ pipeline starting from building the docker image till deploying the container to _AWS EC2_ instance every time I push updates to the master branch.
+I'm trying here to run a _CI/CD_ pipeline starting from building the docker image till deploying the container to _AWS EC2 Ubuntu_ instance every time I push updates to the master branch.
 Here are the steps:

 ## _Continuous Integration (CI)_ ✅
 - Checkout code.